Delegated actions

 The diagram below shows how delegated actions work within the Okto ecosystem:

 Notice that in this flow, the user isn't directly involved in the transaction approval.
-Once the session is established and valid, the client app can make requests directly to the Okto Gateway without additional user input.
+Once the session is established and valid, the client app can make requests directly to the Okto chain without additional user input.

 How to implement delegated actions